-A. You need to file an original and eight copies of the notice of appeal in the office of the clerk of the supreme court.
-In addition, you must provide a copy to each of the parties (or to their attorneys, if they are represented by counsel).
+A. You need to file the original notice of appeal in the office of the clerk of the supreme court, but you do not need to provide any other copies to the supreme court.
+You must provide a copy of your notice of appeal to each of the parties (or to their attorneys, if they are represented by counsel).
 Also, you must provide two copies to the clerk of the court from which the appeal is taken.
 The clerk will give one of the copies to the trial judge.
 If there was a master involved in your case in addition to a judge, you must provide an extra copy to the trial court, which will be given to the master.

 A. It is a long-standing rule that the supreme court will review only matters that were raised in the trial court.
 Generally, you will need a transcript to show that you brought the issue to the attention of the trial judge so that he or she was given an opportunity to consider the issue in reaching a decision in your case.

 You need a transcript to show the supreme court what evidence you and the other parties presented in the case, such as the testimony of witnesses and exhibits introduced during the trial.
 If there is no transcript of what happened in the trial court, the supreme court may assume that the evidence was sufficient to support the result reached by the trial court.
 In that case, the decision below will be reviewed only for errors of law.